BASTAcode/BASTA/docs/install.rst

 Obtaining the code and virtual environment
 ------------------------------------------

-*Important note: BASTA is developed for Python 3.11.*
+*Important note: BASTA is currently developed for Python 3.11.*

 Start out by obtaining a copy of BASTA; either by cloning the GitHub repository or downloadning a source code release.
 As a default, we recommend that you install basta in the folder ``~/BASTA``.
 If you have a user on GitHub and use an ssh-keypair, you can simply run: